Famous for flavouring gin, juniper berries are so much more than a fragrant ingredient.

 The effects were so powerful, in fact, that twelve subjects were able to use the fragrance oil to eliminate medication altogether.

-Diffusing juniper berry oil in your bedroom can be a great way to naturally combat insomnia.
+Diffusing juniper berry oil in your bedroom can be a great way to naturally combat issues surrounding sleep.

 As mentioned previously, juniper berry oil has strong antimicrobial properties that can help it to kill bacteria and fight infections.